-Because the curriculum is so rich and the areas of interests so diverse, the Interdisciplinary Program in Organizational Studies has created a planning tool called the OS Pathway.
+Because the curriculum is so rich and the areas of interests so diverse, OS has created a planning tool called the OS Pathway.
 This tool is designed to help students navigate through the array of available courses in order to accomplish the educational goals each student develops.

 An OS Pathway is created individually by each student, and consists of a paragraph describing your interests and goals, as well as a list of cluster courses that you think will best help you reach those goals.
 It is a set of flexible guidelines, rather than a set of rigid requirements, and OS will provide focused guidance in creating your Pathway.
 Your pathway can incorporate courses that you have already taken, but can also strike out in new directions as your interests and goals evolve.